Build Your Brand: “Be the first, be the best, or be different.”

 Where Sony and Microsoft are serious – Nintendo’s appeal is different.
 It’s brand: takes itself a lot less seriously, and plays upon nostalgia.
 Much of this comes from Nintendo’s longer running status as a gaming company and a whole host of characters and franchises created decades ago.
 Over time this consistency has led to a lot a lot of trust in their brand as guaranteeing – above all – fun games that everyone can enjoy.

 On two occasions Nintendo decided to stand apart from the crowd in action too.
-In 2006 they released the Nintendo Wii.
+In 2006 they released the Nintendo Wii, addressing a rather large unserved niche in the gaming industry.
 This console was different from Sony and Microsoft’s shying away from “hardcore gamers”.
 Instead accessible games and motion controls encouraged people that didn’t usually play.
 Because of this it outsold its competitors, selling an astounding 101 million units.
 This success was echoed again with the grandstand release of the Nintendo Switch in 2017.
 In both cases, Nintendo focused on accessibility and fun – over the “power” of the system – which after years of warring between Sony and Microsoft had intimidated swathes off casual gamers.

 Build Your Brand: Making the Difference